 That depends on who you ask and what you like.

 The standard for decades was the old-fashioned, unfussy, inexpensive russet potato.
 With its drier consistency, it bakes up light and fluffy on the inside.
 Many folks in recent years prefer any of countless varieties now available, including the ever-versatile Yukon gold with its slightly richer, creamier taste and texture.
 That said, virtually any variety will work.
 If you look at our tester comments below the recipe, you’ll notice that they used an array of potatoes with nary a complaint.

 Roasted Potatoes with Dill

-Transfer the potatoes to a large bowl.
+- Dump the potatoes into a large bowl.
 Season again with salt to taste and garnish with the fresh dill, if using.

 I love these potatoes!
 They’re like crunchy little pillows of taste.
 My family and guests raved about them and each had several helpings.
 The few that were left over, I put in the toaster oven on broil the next day and they were almost as good as the first day.
 I made these potatoes as part of a small dinner party, so did the prep early so I could give my attention to other things.

 I used white potatoes, peeled them in the morning, tossed them in the butter mixture, covered them, and let them sit on the counter until I was ready to roast them.